Definition and Basic Examples of Arithmetic Sequence

 With this basic idea in mind, you can now solve basic arithmetic sequence problems.

-Example 1: Find the next term in the sequence .
+Example 1: Find the next term in the sequence below.

-First, find the common difference among each pair of consecutive numbers.
+First, find the common difference of each pair of consecutive numbers.

 15−7 = 8